Surgical-LVLM: Learning to Adapt Large Vision-Language Model for Grounded Visual Question Answering in Robotic Surgery: Experiments

 The quantitative evaluation demonstrates the superiority of our proposed Surgical-LVLM framework over other state-of-the-art models.
 The ablation analysis on the EndoVis Conversation dataset elucidates the pivotal role of VP-LoRA and Instruction Fine-tuning in augmenting language response performance across datasets and metrics.
 Notably, comparing Surgical-LVLM with other LVLMs further reinforces the necessity of Instruction Fine-tuning for domain-specific applications.
 Besides, Surgical-LVLM achieves higher accuracy and mIoU on the EndoVis-18 dataset.
 This achievement is primarily attributed to the VP-LoRA with the supplementary integration of Multimodal Alignment yielding further enhancements in grounding capabilities.

 However, performance degradation across all models on the EndoVis-17 dataset underscores the challenge of maintaining robustness across different domains.
 While the Surgical-LVLM outperformed on various metrics, its slightly lower F-Score on the EndoVis-18 dataset suggests room for improvement in balancing precision and recall.
-In addition, further research could explore VP-LoRA's optimal integration and potential limitations, although the its introduction enhances response accuracy.
-Finally, the deployment of LVLMs in real surgical scenarios is still limited by safety concerns due to the need to review the reliability in unpredictable surgical environments for potential safety risks.
+In addition, further research could explore VP-LoRA's optimal integration and potential limitations, although its introduction enhances response accuracy.
+Finally, the deployment of LVLMs in real surgical scenarios is still limited by safety concerns necessitating a rigorous evaluation of their reliability in complex surgical environments to mitigate potential risks.